marisarpo/horizons-week02/day5/README.md

   ![register](./facebook/images/fb_register.png)

-1. Much like login you should create a form like the one above with the four *required* properties, and when the `Register` button is pressed the `AJAX POST request` to `/users/register` should occur (with fname, lname, email, and password).
+1. Much like login you should create a form like the one above with the four *required* properties in `<input>` fields, and when the `Register` button is pressed the `AJAX POST request` to `https://horizons-facebook.herokuapp.com/api/1.0/users/register` should occur (with fname, lname, email, and password).

 1. On success the `AJAX` response should contain `{success: true}` (and that's it).